List of Friday the 13th characters: Annette

-Annette Edwards and her boyfriend Steven are having a picnic in the woods when they hear a scream.
+Annette and her boyfriend Steven are having a picnic in the woods when they hear a scream.
 Steven goes to check out the noise and sees Jason killing the local gravedigger Martin.
 A panicked Steven runs back to Annette who asks him what is wrong, she and Steven board his motorbike but Jason approaches and impales both Steven and her with his machete.